-4. Under existing law, an attorney who intends to go out of practice must give notice of cessation of law practice to the State Bar.
-Bus. & Prof. Code §§ 6180, 6180.1.
-5. Under existing law, a gratuitous depositary need only use slight care.
+4. Under existing law, a gratuitous depositary need only use slight care.
 Civ.
-Code § 1846. -1- ^{1.} See California Will Drafting Practice § 2.25, at 62-63 (Cal.
-Cont.
-Ed.
-Bar 1982).
-(3) The attorney is not liable for loss or destruction of the document if the depositor is notified of the loss or destruction and has a reasonable opportunity to replace the document.
-(4) The depositor need not compensate the attorney for holding the document unless so provided in a written agreement.
-(5) The attorney has no lien on the document, even if provided by $agreement.^{6}$ (6) A depositor may terminate a deposit on demand, and the attorney must deliver the document to the depositor.7 (7) The attorney may terminate a deposit by personal delivery of the document to the depositor or by the method agreed on by the depositor and the attorney.
-(8) If the attorney is unable to deliver the document to the depositor and does not have actual notice that the depositor has died, the attorney may mail notice to reclaim the document to the depositor's last known address.
+Code § 1846.

+- (5) The attorney has no lien on the document, even if provided by agreement. - (6) A depositor may terminate a deposit on demand, and the attorney must deliver the document to the depositor. - (7) The attorney may terminate a deposit by personal delivery of the document to the depositor or by the method agreed on by the depositor and the attorney. - (8) If the attorney is unable to deliver the document to the depositor and does not have actual notice that the depositor has died, the attorney may mail notice to reclaim the document to the depositor's last known address.
 If the depositor fails to reclaim the document within 90 days, the attorney may transfer the document to another attorney or to a trust company.
-The attorney must give notice of the transfer to the State Bar.8 Before the depositor's death, the depositor may get from the State Bar the name and address of the transferee.
-After the depositor's death, the name and address of the transferee is a public record.
-(9) A successor attorney who accepts a document for safekeeping is not liable for failure to verify the completeness or correctness of information or documents received from a predecessor depositary.
-8. See supra note 4.
+The attorney must file a notice of the transfer with the county clerk in each county where the attorney maintains an office.
+The fee for each filing is \$14.
+Before the depositor's death, only the depositor may get from the appropriate county clerk the name and address of the transferee.
+After the depositor's death, the name and address of the transferee is a public record. - (9) A successor attorney who accepts a document for safekeeping is not liable for failure to verify the completeness or correctness of information or documents received from a predecessor depositary. - (10) After the depositor's death, the attorney may terminate the deposit by delivering the document to the depositor's personal representative, or to the trustee in the case of a trust or court clerk in the case of a will.

--2- ^{6.} This is contrary to Civil Code Section 1856, which allows a lien for costs. ^{7.} This is consistent with Civil Code Section 1822.
+5. This is contrary to Civil Code Section 1856, which allows a lien for costs.

+6. This is consistent with Civil Code Section 1822.
 The Commission's recommendation also would amend Section 2586 (substituted judgment) to provide that if the depositor has a conservator of the estate, the court may order that the depositor's estate planning documents be delivered to some other custodian for safekeeping.

-(10) After the depositor's death, the attorney may terminate the deposit by delivering the document to the depositor's personal representative, or to the trustee in the case of a trust or court clerk in the case of a will.
-The Commission's recommendation would be effectuated by enactment of the following measure: An act to amend Section 2586 of, and to add Part 14 (commencing with Section 700) to Division 2 of, the Probate Code, relating to estate planning documents.
-The people of the State of California do enact as follows: Prob.
-Code §§ 700-725 (added).
-Deposit of estate planning documents with attorney SECTION 1.
-Part 14 (commencing with Section 700) is added to Division 2 of the Probate Code, to read: PART 14.
-DEPOSIT OF ESTATE PLANNING DOCUMENTS WITH ATTORNEY Chapter 1.
-Definitions § 700.
-Application of definitions 700.
-Unless the provision or context otherwise requires, the definitions in this chapter govern the construction of this part.
+The Commission's recommendation would be effectuated by enactment of the following amendment and addition:

+Probate Code §§ 700-725 (added).
+Deposit of estate planning documents with attorney

+PART 14.
+DEPOSIT OF ESTATE PLANNING DOCUMENTS WITH ATTORNEY

+CHAPTER 1.
+DEFINITIONS

+§ 700.
+Application of definitions

+700. Unless the provision or context otherwise requires, the definitions in this chapter govern the construction of this part.
 Comment.
 Section 700 is new.

 § 701.
 Attorney

 701. "Attorney" includes both of the following:

-(a) A law firm.

-(b) A law corporation as described in Section 6160 of the Business and Professions Code.
-Comment.
-Section 701 is new.
+- (a) A law firm. - (b) A law corporation as described in Section 6160 of the Business and Professions Code.

 § 702.
 Deposit

 702. "Deposit" means delivery of a document by a depositor to an attorney for safekeeping or authorization by a depositor for an attorney to retain a document for safekeeping.

--3-

-Comment.
-Section 702 is new.

 § 703.
 Depositor

 703. "Depositor" means a natural person who deposits the person's document with an attorney.

 Comment.
 Section 703 is new and is drawn from Civil Code Section 1858(a).

 § 704.
 Document

 704. "Document" means any of the following:

-(a) A signed original will, declaration of trust, trust amendment, or other document modifying a will or trust. (b) A signed original power of attorney.
+- (a) A signed original will, declaration of trust, trust amendment, or other document modifying a will or trust. - (b) A signed original power of attorney. - (c) A signed original nomination of conservator.